sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 ### Client Configuration

-A client configuration can include a contact to add.
-This will override the c
+A client configuration can include a contact to use.

 {{< highlight json >}}
 {
   "client": {